cweemeng/nemoclaw-setup/README.md

     --------------------------------------------------------------- <br>
             _nemoclaw onboard_ <br>
     --------------------------------------------------------------- <br>
-    The installer will initiate an interactive onboarding wizard.
+    The installer will initiate an interactive onboarding wizard. <br>
     a.
-Onboarding: The wizard will walk you through **creating a sandbox**, applying security policies, and configuring inference.
+Onboarding: The wizard will walk you through **creating a sandbox**, applying security policies, and configuring inference.<br>
     b.
-Inference Provider: When asked, select Ollama as your provider.
+Inference Provider: When asked, select Ollama as your provider.<br>
     c.
-Model Selection: Choose the model you pulled in Step 2.
+Model Selection: Choose the model you pulled in Step 2.<br>
     d.
-Finish: Once completed, the script may ask to update your path or require you to open a new terminal.
+Finish: Once completed, the script may ask to update your path or require you to open a new terminal.<br>

 6.  **Verify Installation**<br>
     Verify that nemoclaw is correctly installed:<br>